fglock/Perlito/README-perlito5-Java.md

       - Try::Tiny "finally" doesn't work

   - no XS (because we use Java instead of C)
+      - many CPAN modules which use C libraries don't work

   - some system features are not readily available in Java, such as:
       - file permissions for setuid, setgid, and sticky bit are not implemented